wp-plugins/thumbgen/readme.txt

 There's no screenshots, since this function create thumbnails...how could I get a screenshot of that?

 == Changelog ==

+= 2.7 =
+* FIXED: Problem with black when using with Wordpress on folders (now is working on multisite installations and Wordpress installed in the root or folders)
+* IMPROVED: Minor code changes

 = 2.6.1 =
 * FIXED: Problem with the multisite installation (thanks to Samuel Arendt)